E-bikes and child bike seats – all your questions answered

 We’ve put together some options for e-bikes that are suitable to be fitted with a rear bike seat.
 We opted for hybrid bikes because they are versatile all-rounders suitable for most people.
 If you are not sure what type of bike is best for you, read our article on What to look out for in an adult’s bike.

-E-bikes that come with a pannier rack fitted are usually suitable for a rack-mounted bike seat for children up to 22kg.
+E-bikes that come with a pannier rack fitted are often suitable for a rack-mounted bike seat for children up to 22kg.
+Always check the weight limit of both the pannier rack as well as the bike.

 The bikes featured all have a step-through frame, to make it easier to get on and off the bike with your child sitting on a bike seat.

-We recommend a rack-mounted rear bike seat for these e-bikes, with mid-range and premium options available for £84 - £120.
+We recommend a rack-mounted rear bike seat for e-bikes with a rear rack, with mid-range and premium options available for £84 - £150.

 This fairly lightweight e-bike has a rear rack that can hold 27kg, which is suitable for a child up to around 8 or 9 years old.